Audiozen unveils Yin and Yang mono power amps with quirky 'enjoyment meter'

 The Audiozen Yin and Yang also feature unique power devices: each amp is equipped with eight semiconductors that promise speed, low input and output capacities and high efficiency.

-Yin and Yang's large cabinets, wide heatsinks and 10mm-thick front panels are made of aluminum.
-The top plate is transparent glass, too.
+Yin and Yang's large cabinets, wide heatsinks and 10mm-thick front panels are made of aluminum and the top plate is transparent glass.
 Audiozen isn't afraid to bare its soul – this is the company that recently unveiled a hybrid amp with 'hug intensity' control called the Embrace, after all.
 Stainless steel was chosen for all of Yin and Yang's small parts.
 Last but certainly not least, everything has been designed and handcrafted in Italy.

 The Audiozen Yin and Yang are equipped with unbalanced inputs, but on request, it is possible to equip them with balanced connections.